Community Catalyst. Advocate. Farm & Food Connector.

 Michele has been baking since she was a young girl, but became a full-fledged foodie when she lived in Italy for a summer.
 She recently authored “No More Food Food Fights!
 Growing a Productive Farm & Food Conversation” to encourage farm and food people to reach across the plate to find commonalities.
 This two-sided book features more than 35 contributors from across the States and Canada.

 MPK’s strong belief in community-building and overcoming food insecurity stems from experience on four continents, including working the Ukraine and Egypt, through United States Agency for International Development (USAID) projects.
-She’s also active in her central Indiana community, volunteering with FFA, 4-H, church and school.
+She has been selected as a Face of Innovation and is also active in her central Indiana community, volunteering with FFA, 4-H, church and school.

 Payn-Knoper continues to hone her skills after helping thousands of people around the world.
 As a member of the National Speakers Association, Michele is the founder of a professional networking group for generation X and Y speakers.
 She has earned her Certified Speaking Professional, a designation awarded to less than 8% of professional speakers around the world.

 Michele founded #AgChat and #FoodChat, a weekly moderated discussion on Twitter, in April 2009.
-Thousands of people from 15 countries have used the tag associated with this highly visible conversation around food and farm issues.
+Thousands of people from more than 16 countries have participated in this highly visible conversation around food and farm issues.
 Topics are community driven and have included animal welfare, biotechnology, food labeling, sustainability and translating science.
 The most popular chat, farmers answering consumer questions, generated 3.1 million unique impressions in three hours.
 This same community nominated Michele as one of Mashable’s Top Three Twitter User’s of the Year in 2009, putting agriculture alongside celebrities.